 The National Association of Realtors website has an excellent article on important things you should be aware of when considering buying one of these homes.

 My travels have allowed me to meet many Florida real estate brokers who specialize in historic homes.
-In addition to being a licensed professional engineer, I am also a real estate broker and have been licensed since 1977.
+I am also a real estate broker and have been licensed since 1977.
 I've seen a lot of houses in those years.

 I can put you in touch with the right real estate agent for the house you are interested in no matter where it might be in Florida.